 For the mini Bundt cakes

-- Preheat oven to 350°F. Grease the Bundt pan with a generous amount of vegetable shortening.
+- Preheat oven to 350°F. Grease a 6-cavity mini Bundt pan with a generous amount of vegetable shortening.
 Dust with gluten free flour.
-Set aside.

 - Pour batter into prepared pan and bake for 25-30 minutes or until a toothpick inserted in cake comes out clean.
 Remove from oven and let the cakes cool completely.
 Invert pan onto wire rack.